gabrielalewandowska/full-stack-mongodb-app-exercise/readme.md

 # Homework

-Read over the code we did today.
-Don't be afraid to refer to it, but try not to copy / paste (except for config stuff like webpack).

 - make a very simple mongo database of your choosing.

 - create a seed file (use a database dropDatabase, insert some documents)